fraterrisus/walkthroughs/aethus/items.md

 *Where:* Occasionally produced by the [Standard Smelter](#standard-smelter) and [Superheating Kiln](#superheating-kiln) if they're inside a [Hub Habitat](#hub-habitat).
 Rarely found when mining [Miner's Bane](#miners-bane).

 Geodes are for [prospecting](#prospecting-bench).
 These produce [Miner's Bane](#miners-bane).

 {% endaethusitem %}
+{% aethusitem 'Quantum Chip' %}

+*Where:* Inside the Quantum Lab of Facility Omega.

+A MacGuffin that you pick up during the endgame and use almost immediately.

+{% endaethusitem %}
 {% aethusitem 'Quarinium Ore' %}